 Best way to use turmeric

-If you suffer from joint pain, starting every morning with a few minutes of lower back exercises may not be enough.
+If you suffer from chronic joint pain starting every morning with a few minutes of lower back exercises may not be enough.
 What you eat is vitally important too.

-Often it will be a sore that develops and won't heal that alerts the person; all is not well in the state of Denmark.
+Often what alerts the diabetic will be a sore near the ankle that won't heal; all is not well in the state of Denmark.

 Turmeric for inflammation.